 The Share dialog box appears.

-- On the Share dialog box, choose one of the sharing level options.
+- On the Share dialog box, choose a sharing level option.

 Optionally, you can also share the service with a specific group by clicking Edit group sharing in the Set group sharing section of the Share dialog box.